 Magna to form joint venture with LG Electronics to build electric car components

-AURORA, ONT. -- Shares of Magna International Inc. jumped higher in early trading after the company announced a deal with LG Electronics to create a joint venture to build components for electric cars.
+A electric vehicle charging sign is pictured in Squamish, B.C., on June, 1, 2016.
+(THE CANADIAN PRESS / Jonathan Hayward)

-Shares in the Canadian auto parts company were up $6.92 or about eight per cent at $92.59 on the Toronto Stock Exchange.
+Shares of auto parts manufacturer Magna International Inc. hit an all-time high on Wednesday after the company announced a deal with LG Electronics to create a joint venture to build components for electric cars.

-Magna said Tuesday the venture will manufacture e-motors, inverters and on board chargers and, for certain automakers, related e-drive systems.
+The new venture, which will manufacture electric motors, inverters and on-board chargers, signifies an ambitious expansion by Magna into the fast-growing electric vehicle market.

 "This partnership fully aligns with our strategy of being at the forefront of electrification and supporting automakers with a diverse and world-class portfolio," Magna president and incoming CEO Swamy Kotagiri said in a statement.